icebreaker/icebreaker.github.com/_src/_pages/writings.md

 layout: page
 title: Writings
 ---
-This page holds *my writings* which exceed the scope of a *single post*.
+This page holds *my writings* that exceed the scope of a *single post*.

 * [the Portable contributor](/portable-contributor)